Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Connect the CCM module to Wi-Fi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CCM has a built-in Wi-Fi onboarding process over Bluetooth® LE or SoftAP using an app available in the app store, and Infineon also provides a mobile app SDK to make it easier for you to deliver an app to your customer.
+The CCM module has a built-in Wi-Fi onboarding process that works over Bluetooth® LE or SoftAP and which relies on an app available in the Android and iOS app stores.
+You can use this app to connect your CCM module to your Wi-Fi network.

-First,  Download and install the CIRRENT™  Wi-Fi onboarding app from `Google Play Store for Android <https://play.google.com/store/apps/details?id=com.cirrent.ZipKeyApp&hl=en_US&gl=US>`_ or `iOS App Store for iOS on your mobile phone <https://apps.apple.com/us/app/cirrent-wi-fi-onboarding/id1265896377>`_.
-Scan the following QR code relevant to your mobile device to download the CIRRENT™ Wi-Fi onboarding app:
+First,  download and install the CIRRENT™  Wi-Fi onboarding app from `Google Play Store for Android <https://play.google.com/store/apps/details?id=com.cirrent.ZipKeyApp&hl=en_US&gl=US>`_ or `iOS App Store for iOS on your mobile phone <https://apps.apple.com/us/app/cirrent-wi-fi-onboarding/id1265896377>`_.
+The following QR codes link to the relevant app for your mobile device:

 =============================   =============================